Configuration File

 The rstream CLI stores its local state in a YAML configuration file.
 The file contains defaults, environments, and named contexts.
 Commands such as rstream login, rstream project use, and rstream context create update this file.

 The configuration schema is intentionally small.
-Most workflows rely on a default context and a single environment entry.
+Most application and agent workflows rely on a default context.
+Contexts define the Engine endpoint and the authentication method used by the agent or SDK process.

 File structure

 At the top level, the configuration contains version, defaults, environments, and contexts.
-A minimal example looks like this:
+A minimal context-based runtime configuration looks like this:

 version: 1